Products

 My Store Carboy Syphon Kit

+PLEASE NOTE: This SYPHON needs CO2 GAS and REGULATOR to work.
+It is for pressure transfers.
 Syphon your wort with no mess and minimal aeration, just drop it into your carboy, give it a quick pump and the liquid starts flowing.
-Please note you need to have gas to be able to use this syphon.
+Needs CO2 GAS to work.
+Grab one of our 'easy syphons' if you don't have gas.

 $12.50